 Others, like the War Risk Surcharge, are much, much less common.

-Is it Best to Use the Cheapest Freight Forwarder?
+Is it best to use a cheap Freight Forwarder?

 If you are considering using a cheap freight forwarder, it’s worth figuring out why they cost less than everyone else.